Mirror-Tang/ZeroBase-Document/README.md

 ```
 Seconds:

-Tests the time required for Bonsai and Vortex to prove in circuits with different Total Cycles quantities.
+Tests the time required for Bonsai and ZeroBase to prove in circuits with different Total Cycles quantities.

-### Vortex:
+### ZeroBase:

 After calling the API, check the “total_seconds” field in the response.